 • The Center for Media and Peace Initiatives (CMPI) is an organization dedicated to the promotion of conflict-resolving media practices and better policy around the world.
 CMPI seeks to foster critical journalism devoted to peace building and holding practitioners accountable for ethical journalism.
 Learn more here.

 Interested in learning more and joining?
-Reach out to Nick Zuroski!
+Reach out to Rachel Levine!